 Google Analytics – Google Analytics is a free tool from Google used to track the performance of your website.
 You can see the number of visitors to your site, how they found the website, the pages they viewed, and much more.

 GoogleBot – GoogleBot is Google’s specific user-agent that crawls web pages and other assets before sending information to Google’s index to eventually display and rank in their search engine.
+For a breakdown of other Google-owned user-agents, read Google’s Overview of Google Crawlers.

 Google Search Console – Google Search Console allows website owners and marketers to check the organic performance of their website on Google web search and provides suggestions towards optimising its visibility.